Today, around $4.3T worth of global commerce happens online. Stripe is intent on growing that number.

 The road ahead

-Stripe has been laser focused on its core mission of enabling online commerce and widening the funnel of the internet economy.
-While only 8% of buying activity happens online today, Stripe is hoping to help to boost that number to double digits.
+Stripe has been laser-focused on its core mission of enabling online commerce and widening the funnel of the internet economy.
+While only a fraction of global buying activity happens online today, Stripe is hoping to help boost that number to double digits.
 Stripe also aims to be indispensable to its merchant partners as it offers new products and explores new markets.

 Despite its high-flying valuation, Stripe has steered clear of cultural and capital-related issues that plague many of its unicorn peers.
 Much of Stripe’s success can be attributed to an unrelenting focus on its core customer, the developer.